evennia/evennia/docs/source/Running-Evennia-in-Docker.md

 First, install the `docker` program so you can run the Evennia container.
 You can get it freely from [docker.com](https://www.docker.com/).
 Linux users can likely also get it through their normal package manager.

+To fetch the latest evennia docker image, run:

     docker pull evennia/evennia

-This is a good command to know.
-It will fetch the latest official docker image from docker hub and is how you upgrade to the latest in the future.
+This is a good command to know, it is also how you update to the latest version when we make updates in the future.
+This tracks the `master` branch of Evennia.

+> Note: If you want to experiment with the (unstable) `develop` branch, use `docker pull evennia/evennia:develop`.

-`cd` to a place where your game dir is, or where you want to create it.
+Next `cd` to a place where your game dir is, or where you want to create it.
 Then run:

-    docker run -it --rm -p 4000:4000 -p 4001:4001 -p 4002:4002 --rm -v $PWD:/usr/src/game evennia/evennia
+    docker run -it --rm -p 4000:4000 -p 4001:4001 -p 4002:4002 --rm -v $PWD:/usr/src/game --user $UID:$GID evennia/evennia

 Having run this (see next section for a description of what's what), you will be at a prompt inside the docker container: